Financial Aid FAQ

 This question could have many different answers.
 Here are some things you can check:

 - What FAFSA did you file?
-Remember: school years for the FAFSA are Fall and Spring.
-For example, the Fall of 2018 and Spring of 2019 will use the 2018/2019 FAFSA.
+Remember, school years for the FAFSA are Fall and Spring.
+For example, the Spring 2024 semester will use the 2023-2024 FAFSA, and the Summer 2024, Fall 2024, and Spring 2025 semesters will use the 2024-2025 FAFSA.
 So make sure the FAFSA you filed is for the correct year you are attending.

-- Did you list Mohawk Valley Community College on your list of colleges on your FAFSA?
+- Did you list Mohawk Valley Community College in your list of colleges on the FAFSA?
 The FAFSA is only sent to schools you list.
-To add MVCC, you need to log back into www.fafsa.ed.gov and then click “make a correction” and add our school code 002871 in the schools.
+To add MVCC, you need to log back into studentaid.gov and then click “make a correction” and add our school code 002871 in the schools.